Are you worried about a child’s speech and language development?

 To determine where to refer a family, consult the Referral Guide for Children with Developmental Concerns – Ages 0-4 Years – for Ottawa Residents.
 This document will provide insight on what agency can best support the child needs so that the family can be referred appropriately and ensure faster access to services.

 Are you worried about a child’s hearing?

 From birth to 3 months of age: Infants are screened at birth by the Eastern Infant Hearing Program (IHP) of Eastern Ontario.
 Parents or legal guardians of a child under 3 months of age who was not screened at birth can call 613-688-3979 ext.
 3453/ toll free 1-866-432-7447 to book an appointment and have their infant screened at a local community clinic.
 The same goes for families of a baby (aged under 3 months) who received a screening test at birth and got a “refer” result.

-Over 3 months of age: If hearing concerns develop for a child over 3 months of age and under 2 years of age, please see the child’s physician for follow up.
+Over 3 months of age: If hearing concerns develop for an infant over 3 months of age, please see the child’s physician for follow up.
 Primary Care Providers with specific concerns will need to submit a referral using the Audiology Referral Form (PDF available at www.cheo.on.ca under AUDIOLOGY).